 I’ve met architects travelling to India from around the world to study the traditional construction in the mountains, for despite being “kaccha” mud, stone and wooden houses, they’ve survived the worst of earthquakes.
-It’s high time we start appreciating our old wisdom too.
+It’s high time we start appreciating our old wisdom and converting it into green tourism too.

 Also read: My Alternative Travel Guide to Goa

 People’s movement for organic, vegan food

 I know what you’re thinking by now: Copenhagen is lucky to have a government with a vision for economic growth driven by sustainability.
 But a wise man once said, people get the government they deserve.

 Even knowing nothing about the sustainable policies of the government, it’s easy to get a sense of the how the locals are driving Copenhagen’s movement towards organic and sustainable produce, and cruelty-free food and lifestyle products.
 Hanging out at local food courts, cafes frequented by locals and farmers’ markets, I fell in love with the conscious living embraced and driven by the city’s residents.
 Some of my favorites were Souls, Kaf Cafe and the Torvehallerne Food Hall.